n8liu/n8liu/README.md

 </div>

 <div align="center">
   <i>Thanks for visiting my profile!
-Feel free to explore my repositories and don't hesitate to reach out if you'd like to collaborate! 🚀</i>
+Feel free to explore my repositories, and I would love to talk about anything! </i>
 </div>